opencog/learn/README-Natural.md

       ((add-support-compute psa) 'cache-all) ; uhhh
       (btr 'mmt-marginals)
 ```
+Experimentation with cross-connectors is in progress.

 To obtain the marginals for the cross-connectors, repeat the above
 steps, but this time with `(make-shape-vec-api)` as the base class.
 At this time, the need for the cross-connectors (shapes) is optional...
-It would be recommended, except that there are explosiveluy more of
+It would be recommended, except that there are explosively more of
 them: 2 to 5 cross-connectors get created for each ordinary connector
 (since each slot can be a wild-card, and a word typically has 2-5
 connectors).
 This can double or triple the size of a dataset.